 Sharing my experiences in Baguio through this itinerary for 3 days and 2 nights adventure – Do-It-Yourself over the weekend.

 It’s really nice to experience the cold weather up there in Baguio.
 Baguio is the Summer Capital of the Philippines.
 The famous Panagbenga festival is held every February.
 A lot of tourists come to Baguio to see the whole event, local and foreigners.
-But if you don’t like the crowd, traffic, and all the hassle, you can just come some other time like mid-year but I love coming here on a January to feel the northern cold breeze since it’s quite humid in other parts of the Philippines especially in Metro Manila.
+But if you don’t like the crowd, traffic, and all the hassle, you can just come some other time like mid-year but I prefer coming here on a January to feel the northern cold breeze since it’s quite humid in other parts of the Philippines especially in Metro Manila.
 Baguio is a quick escape for people who want to relax and experience the cold weather without the need of going outside the country.
 Also, if you don’t like DIY style, you can just avail a group tour at a reasonable price.
 Just be careful about paying the down payment if you want to avail package group tour and research well the tour agency reviews so that you will not get scammed in the end.
 Make sure they are legit.

 HOW TO GO TO BAGUIO – There are ways to travel from Metro Manila to Baguio: